-Raoof was sentenced to 10 years' imprisonment by Branch 26 of Tehran's Islamic Revolutionary Court, according to an August 4, 2021, tweet by his lawyer.
+Raoof was sentenced to 10 years' imprisonment by Judge Iman Afshari in Branch 26 of Tehran's Islamic Revolutionary Court, according to an August 4, 2021, tweet by his lawyer.
 The attorney, Mostafa Nili, said that Raoof was sentenced to ten years for the crime of "participating in the management of an illegal group" and eight months "for propaganda activities against the regime."

-A Britain-based supporter of Raoof, Satar Rahmani, said that the judge who presided over Raoof's trial told Raoof in Evin Prison that he "deserved" the sentence.
+A Britain-based supporter of Raoof, Satar Rahmani, said that Judge Afshari told Raoof in Evin Prison that he "deserved" the sentence.
 Raoof had told the judge that he was afraid that he would die in prison.
+Judge Afshari is known for handing out prison sentences to defendants prosecuted for political reasons on trumped-up charges.